In the Battle of Thermopylae, 300 Spartans gave us all a lesson in what it means to be relentless in life and the standards we hold ourselves to.

 “Fight in the shade”, the Spartan Warrior, Dienekes told the messenger when he claimed the Persian Empire’s arrows would blot out the sun.
 Leonidas and his 300 Spartans weren’t wavered by this notion.
 In fact, they joked about it as they assaulted deeper into the dark side.

-I’ve always been a fan of greek mythology and an admirer of the Spartan way of life.
+I’ve always been a fan of Greek mythology and an admirer of the Spartan way of life.
 It was disciplined, it was self-aware, and it was savagely in pursuit of creating a society built on a higher standard.
-This is something I think about every day today because modern society is a far from high standards in my book.
+This is something I think about every day today because modern society is far from high standards in my book.

 I’m certainly not a Spartan Warrior, but I like to strive for that higher standard in every aspect of my life.

 You see, there are two sides to this life.
 There’s the light side which everyone sees, knows, and hears about.
 And there’s the dark side that only you can see.
 It’s the brief moments in time when there’s no camera, there’s no social media posts or live streams, and there’s no one watching or hearing anything.
 It’s when you’re doing a late-night training session and you’re the only person in the weight room.
 It’s when you just finished a 2 hour MMA class, and you stay late to put in extra bag work while everyone else goes home.

 When no one is around to see you, you’re in what I like to call the “dark side”.

 The dark side is the place where we are faced with a strong temptation to quit, slow down, or take the easy way out.
 This temptation creeps in when we are left alone, and it’s harder to resist it in the dark side but that’s where we are faced with the decisions that will define who we are.
 Because it’s what we do in the dark side that defines us in the light.
 It’s the moment you wake up 30 minutes earlier than your alarm clock and you get to decide whether you go back to sleep, or get a jump on the day.